 Lesser tos and fros.
 No confusion.
 Easy delegation.
 Easy tracking.

 Apart from the labels, shared notes will help the team lead and Jack communicate whenever necessary – just like a chat box.

 Hiver aims to help you curb information loss, time loss, and energy loss; and exponentially increase your team’s output generation

 It comes with 4 different price plans with the cheapest one being free.

 There are many other ways you could make use of Hiver to manage collaboration.
 Beside project management, it would also be useful for sales, customer support and recruitment departments.

 Sign up for a 14 day risk free trial at their website.

 Question: Would you find such Gmail collaboration tool useful?
-You can leave a comment by clicking here.
+You can leave a comment below.